 Unfortunately, the industry is unregulated, which has led to many frauds and scam artists preying on vulnerable people in order to make a quick buck.

-If you’re interested in the psychic world, you know that there are many genuine readers out there.
+If you’re interested in the psychic world, you know that there are many genuine readers out there, including those who offer psychic reading online.
 The question is, how can you make sure to avoid scammers and have a positive online reading experience?

 Step 1: Do Your Research